Dorset-Council-UK/cside-docs/docs/ppo.md

 - Public comments - any comments that you want to appear on the council website

 Click on 'Create' once you're done and you'll be taken to a details page where you can make changes or add events, documents, contacts and more (see the edit PPO section below).

-## Search for a PPO

-Search for PPOs in a number of ways:

-- Search by PPO reference number
-- Search using other information including location, status, date ranges and more

-If your search finds only one PPO, you'll be taken straight to the details.
-If your search brings back more than one result, you'll see the results in a table and can click on the one you want.

 ## Edit a PPO